 We believe that early intervention is the best way of dealing with bullying.

-Every pupil in Godstowe School has the right to enjoy his or her learning and leisure free from intimidation, both in the school and within the boarding community.
+Every pupil in Godstowe School has the right to enjoy his or her learning free from intimidation, both in the school and within the boarding community.
 Bullying will not be tolerated in our school but we cannot pretend that it doesn't happen here.
+Please talk to us about your concerns - we are here to help.